 Children thriving in this dimension are able to enjoy a variety of experiences after-school.
 They spend at least 2 days a week participating in some sort of organized activities – music lessons, sports, art classes, clubs – which offer quality social experiences and opportunities to learn.
 This is balanced with unstructured time during which they can play with friends and express their creativity.
 Thriving children have a say in the activities they pursue and how they structure their time.

-Measures of After School Activities
+How the MDI Measures After School Time

 Children’s involvement in activities outside of school hours exposes them to important social environments.
 Participation in after-school activities has been shown to boost children’s competence, self-esteem, school engagement, personal satisfaction and academic achievement.
 They may meet new friends, strengthen existing friendships and feel like they belong to a group of peers with shared interests.
 After-school programs also provide an important opportunity for children to develop supportive and meaningful relationships with caring adults.

-Daily time spent doing unstructured activities
+Time spent doing unstructured activities

 How does the child spend their free time each day?
 Children in the middle years also need time to relax and play and should have some choice in how they spend their free time.